Asharma2703200/Algorithm-s/README.md

 these algo's would be the base of 100's of questions

-follow if you fint this useful
+follow if you find this useful